Digging Up Dinner

 After you’ve enjoyed the cheerful yellow flowers of Helianthus, and the stalks have been cut back, leave them as they are and make a mental note to revisit them in mid-winter to harvest the tubers.
 And once you’ve dug up enough for dinner, and are wondering what to do with them, Holly Hill Executive Chef Tyler McNabb has a few ideas: gratinéed, braised in stock, puréed into a creamy soup, roasted with mushrooms and garlic.

-“Basically anything that can be done with a potato, you can do with the sunchoke; you just have to account for their lower starch content.
-They have affinities with goat cheese and hazelnuts, and with lemon and morels.”
+“Basically anything that can be done with a potato, can also be done with the sunchoke; you just have to account for their lower starch content.
+They have affinities for goat cheese and hazelnuts, and lemon and morels.”
 Sunchokes also pair well with tarragon, the only herb in the sunflower family.

 Nutritionally, sunchokes contain a high concentration of inulin, a water-soluble prebiotic which helps beneficial bacteria thrive in the digestive system.
 Because inulin itself is indigestible, it helps to slowly build up a tolerance by consuming small quantities of inulin-containing foods.